iqbalmohomed/clampify/README.md

 go run clampify.go reinsert 7bfbd1af154d246fd3e5405eb7893e3a06682944148b15af4d11192b97d2d393 8ebbcf7f-1995-494f-89b7-0714fdacb9a2 192.168.1.22

 First argument to cli is the command (reinsert), followed by the container id, the neutron port id and the IP address

+### Clampify as an agent:

+go run clampify.go watch demo-net